geoserver/geoserver/doc/en/user/source/styling/sld-extensions/geometry-transformations.rst

 Geometry transformations in SLD
 ===============================

-Each symbolizer in SLD 1.0 contains a `<Geometry>` element allowing the user to specify which geometry is to be used for rendering.
-In the most common case it is not specified, but it becomes useful in the case a feature has multiple geometries inside.
+in SLD each symbolizer contains a ``<Geometry>`` element allowing the user to specify which geometry is to be used for rendering.
+In the common case of a single geometry attribute per feature it is not specified, but it becomes useful in the case where a feature has multiple geometry-valued attributes.

-SLD 1.0 forces the `<Geometry>` content to be a `<ogc:PropertyName>`, GeoServer relaxes this constraint and allows a generic `sld:expression` to be used instead.
-Common expressions cannot manipulate geometries, but GeoServer provides a number of filter functions that can actually manipulate geometries by transforming them into something different: this is what we call *geometry transformations* in SLD.
+SLD 1.0 requires the ``<Geometry>`` content to be a ``<ogc:PropertyName>``.
+GeoServer relaxes this constraint and allows a general SLD expression to be used instead.
+Expressions can contain  filter functions that manipulate geometries by transforming them into something different.
+This is called SLD *geometry transformations*.

+GeoServer provides a number of filter functions that can transform geometry.
-A full list of transformations is available in the :ref:`filter_function_reference`.
+A full list is available in the :ref:`filter_function_reference`.

+Geometry transformations are very flexible.
-Transformations are pretty flexible, the major limitation of them is that they happen in the geometry own reference system and unit, before any reprojection and rescaling to screen happens.
+The only significant limitation is that they are computed in the geometry's original coordinate reference system, before any reprojection and rescaling to the output map happens.
+In particular, transformation parameters must use the units of the geometry CRS.

-Let's look into some examples.
+Let's look at some examples.

 Extracting vertices
 -------------------